 Green Building Rating Program.
 A collection of activities and services directed by an organization to promote environmentally sustainable development and to recognize projects that achieve defined environmentally sustainable development objectives, including the establishment and oversight of one or more Green Building Rating Systems.

 Green Building Rating System.
 A specific set of design standards for environmentally sustainable performance established under the auspices of a Green Building Rating Program against which a project or building design may be evaluated.

+Embodied Carbon.
+The sum of greenhouse gas emissions associated with the building materials throughout multiple stages of the materials’ lifecycle.
+Greenhouse gas emissions are calculated relative to the impact of one molecule of carbon dioxide and reported as carbon dioxide equivalent (CO2e) with units of mass.
+In Life Cycle Assessment reports and Environmental Product Declarations (EPDs), embodied carbon is equivalent to Global Warming Potential (GWP).

+Whole Building Life- Cycle Assessment.
+A method for estimating the potential environmental impacts of a whole building throughout its life cycle.

+Environmental Product Declaration (EPD).
+A standardized report of the environmental impacts of a product, process, or service based on a life-cycle assessment.

 5.13.3.
 Application of the Sustainable Development Requirements